 Creating custom user fields and profiles with Types is simple and affords powerful possibilities when displayed in the site’s PHP templates.
 However, this often proves to be difficult for non-programmers and beginners.
 Additionally, it is a time-consuming process for most people.

 This is exactly where Toolset can help you.
 With Toolset, you can display custom user fields anywhere on your site, without PHP coding.
-See an example on how to build front-end forms in order to create user accounts.
+Visit our training courses and lessons to learn how to build front-end forms in order to create user accounts.